-The iPhone X is finally here, and among its many attributes, such as Face ID technology, it supports native wireless charging – just as the iPhone 8 line does.
+Apple's iPhone X offers a variety of cutting edge features, such as Face ID technology, and it supports native wireless charging – just like the iPhone 8 (and a variety of Android devices).

 Apple stores sell both Belkin and Mophie brand wireless charging pads, which it claims represents “the best implementation of the Qi standard.”
 But those models are also pricey (as much as $60) and you can use any pad or dock that conforms to the Qi-wireless charging specification.